```

 “Always” and “never” do a pretty good job of conveying frustration, but they have two serious drawbacks.
 First, it is seldom strictly accurate that someone criticizes every time, or that they haven’t at some point said something positive.
 Using such words invites an argument over the question of frequency: “That’s not true.
 I said several nice things to you last year when you won the interoffice new idea competition”—a response that will most likely increase your exasperation.

-A better approach is to proceed as if (however hard it may be to believe) the other person is simply unaware of the impact of their actions on you, and, being a good person, would certainly wish to change their behavior once they became aware of it.
+A better approach is to proceed as if (however hard it may be to believe) the other person is simply unaware of the impact of their actions on you, and, being a good person, would certainly wish to change their behaviour once they became aware of it.
 You could say something like: “When you tell me my suit reminds you of wrinkled old curtains, I feel hurt.
 Criticizing my clothes feels like an attack on my judgment and makes me feel incompetent.”
 If you can also suggest what you would wish to hear instead, so much the better: “I wish I could feel more often like you believed in me.
-It would really feel great to hear even something as simple as, ‘I think that color looks good on you.’
+It would really feel great to hear even something as simple as, ‘I think that colour looks good on you.’
 Anything, as long as it was positive.”

 The key is to communicate your feelings in a way that invites and encourages the recipient to consider new ways of behaving, rather than suggesting they’re a schmuck and it’s too bad there’s nothing they can do about it.